ericvtheg/ai-job-search-assistant/README.md

-# Surely AI - Job Search Assistant
+# Job Search Assistant

 A POC project using the RAG technique (Retrieval-Augmented Generation) paired with OpenAI's models to implement a [SurelyWork.com](https://surelywork.com/) Job Assistant.
+SurelyWork is a friend's start up.
+They are a market place for job listings in the Creative space.

 The RAG is implemented using vector database similarity search to enrich the LLM prompt with relevant job listing data.
 The LLM then does the magic of replying back with a seamless natural language response.